Pointwise dispersive estimates for Schr\"odinger operators on product cones: Introduction

 \subsection{Acknowledgements}

 BK is supported by DMS 1900519 and Sloan Fellowship through his advisor Yaiza Canzani.
 JLM was supported in part by NSF CAREER Grant DMS-1352353 and NSF Applied Math Grant DMS-1909035.
 JLM also thanks Duke University and MSRI for hosting him during the outset of this research project.
 The authors would like to thank Dean Baskin, David Borthwick, Yaiza Canzani, Michael Goldberg, Andrew Hassell and Jason Metcalfe for very helpful discussions about resolvent estimates on conic manifolds and pointwise estimates in general.
+The authors thank the anonymous referee who reviewed the first version of this manuscript for many valuable comments that led a helpful reorganization of the results and several aspects of the main theorems being clarified.